 Ph.D.
 Student in Education, admitted Autumn 2014

 BioI am a doctoral candidate in the Developmental and Psychological Sciences program of the Graduate School of Education.
-My dissertation explores how the empathy and perspective-taking shown by instructors in equity-focused spaces, including outdoor/environmental programs, influence the ways in which Latinx and other youth of color see themselves as intellectually capable and environmentally connected.
+My dissertation explores how the relational and culturally-sensitive practices enacted by instructors in outdoor/environmental education programs influence the ways in which youth of color see themselves as intellectually capable and environmentally connected.
 More broadly, I am interested in the psychology of how people work to understand each other and the living world.
-As an interdisciplinary education scholar, my work leverages insights from developmental, cultural, and pedagogical psychology to address issues of educational and environmental justice.
+As an interdisciplinary education scholar, my work leverages insights from developmental and pedagogical psychology to address issues of educational and environmental justice.

 Emma Louise Armstrong-Carter